 In 2009, Veemala and her musical friends recorded her first album, "Prem Amrita” in the ashram, which means, “the divine nectar of love.”
 The album is a celebration of the different qualities and beauty of the Divine.
 The songs carry the energy the "Shakti" of the Shiva Sai Mandir temple in Penukonda.

-Veemala is performing healing concerts with her band and lives now in the Chiemgau, Germany, where she is leading Mantra-Bhajan singing for adults and children regularly.
+Veemala is performing healing concerts and lives now in the Chiemgau, Germany.
 She practices healing techniques, consults and teaches Vaastu, the science of holistic architecture, together with her husband.
 Veemala also makes yantras for healing and harmonising.

 "I am eternally grateful for the grace spending all this time in Swamy's presence, for his blessings, unconditional love and guidance."